ReactVision/geoar/README.md

 # Additional setup

-This demo requires a Google Maps API key, you can get one from Google Cloud Platform.
+This demo requires a Google Maps Places API key, you can get one from Google Cloud Platform, even it's a paid API Google offers $200 USD off.
 After getting a key, set it on the `MAPS_API_KEY` constant on App.js line 25.

 # Need help?
 Or want to contribute?